 The Abbotsford Farm & Country Market Society (AFCMS) is governed by a volunteer Board of Directors.

 The Board has developed a set of policy and procedures for market vendors.
 In order to be accepted as a vendor, you must read and agree to all of these policy and procedures.
 If you do not agree with the policy and procedures, please do not submit an application form.
 You are encouraged however to make your objections known to the market manager.

 - Read the Information and Regulations for Vendors to ensure that you are in agreement and able to meet all requirements.

 - Complete the Application Form.
 If you are a grower who needs to augment your supply of products with products from another grower, see regulation 10.
 If you are an Artisan, include photos representative of the products intended for sale.

-- Mail or e-mail your application to the addresses, etc. shown on the application.
+- E-mail your application to the address shown on the application.